nek023/Lin-Xcode5/README.md

 ## Note: Xcode 6 or later
 This plugin is not actively maintained, so it doesn't support Xcode 6 or later.
+The future version is planned to be developed on the [questbeat/Lin](https://github.com/questbeat/Lin) repo.

 ## Features
 When you are focusing on NSLocalizedString or other functions to get a localized version of a string, Lin shows the list of localizations that contains the inputted key string.